yevheniiairapetian/meet/README.md

 # Meet App
 The Meet App helps the users to find events held in a city of the user's choice.
 The users will be able to choose a city, number of events, and see a visualized graph of the events.
 The app can also be used offline.
+### The Use of Serverless
+The app will make use of the serverless techology to fetch data from the Google Calendar API and display events for the authenticated/authorized users (with the help of the OAuth2 framework).
+As well it will display notifications, process data in real time, recommend events and can scale on demand.
 ### Key Features:
 - Filter Events by City.
 - Show/Hide Event Details.